Cycling Rettenbachferner, the highest paved road in Europe.

-This is an amazing climb that has many features to it - it is not just another pretty face!
+This is an amazing climb that has many features to it -- Rettenbachferner is not just another pretty face!

-First, the Rettenbachferner is a Top 50 World Climb and simply a brute!
-At just over 8 miles it averages 10.7% average grade and has a mile 2.5 mile stretch averaging just over 12%!
-So, it really tests us from start to finish and is well worth the trip to Solden just for the challenge of the climb itself.
+First, the Rettenbachferner is a Top 50 World Climb and simply a brute.
+At just over eight miles it averages a 10.7% grade, and has a 2.5 mile stretch averaging just over 12%!
+It really tests us from start to finish and is well worth the trip to Solden just for the challenge of the climb itself.

 Any time you have to pay a toll on a narrow remote road, you have a sense you will likely get your money’s worth.

-Another good indicator that you are onto something good for an excellent climb is if the climb starts below either a World Cup Ski Jump (e.g., Nebelhorn) or Rettenbachferner:
+Another good indicator that you are in for an excellent climb is if the climb starts below either a World Cup Ski Jump (e.g., Nebelhorn), or Rettenbachferner:

 And, if the challenge of the climb and unique opportunity to ride to a World Cup finish isn’t enough to prompt a go at this exceptional climb, it happens to be one of the highest road in all of Europe!
 It’s a bucket list climb in our opinion.